Chamidilshan/ChatGPT-App/README.md

 # ChatGPT App

 Introducing ChatGPT app, a Flutter app that lets you chat with OpenAI's language model.
 With its sleek and user-friendly interface, this app takes your chat experience to the next level.
+Its easy-to-use input field and ability to save API keys make chatting with the AI language model a breeze.

 ## Features
 - Live previews